 In humans, mitral regurgitation is the most common type of moderate to severe heart valve disease among adults older than 55 in the United States, Carroll said.
 The disease’s occurrence increases with age, the same as with dogs, he added.

-Mitral valve disease doesn’t always present with symptoms but, when it does, patients often have a noticeable heart murmur and breathlessness and fatigue with normal activity.
+Mitral valve disease in dogs or humans doesn’t always present with symptoms but, when it does, patients often have a noticeable heart murmur and breathlessness and fatigue with normal activity.

 When a human has a leaky valve it can often be fixed by repair or replacement of the mitral valve with open heart surgery or emerging transcatheter treatments.
 At UCHealth, a variety of transcatheter treatments for various forms of mitral valve disease are performed.
 UCHealth hospitals are also investigative sites for several up-and-coming transcatheter therapies, Carroll said.